bcmi/SSP-AI-Generated-Image-Detection/README.md

 └── imagenet_midjourney
     ...
 ```
-## Train and val
+## Training and Validation
-You can simply run the following line to train and val your model:
+You can simply run the following script to train and validate your model:
 ```bash
 sh train_val.sh
 ```
-## Test
+## Testing
-You can simply run the following line to test your model:
+You can simply run the following script to test your model:
 ```bash
 sh test.sh
 ```
-Our pretrained models on eight dataests can be downloaded in [Baidu Cloud](https://pan.baidu.com/s/1Wk2Cqeav_wVxPMPNy-zHZQ?pwd=bcmi)(code:bcmi)
+Our pretrained models on eight dataests can be downloaded from [Baidu Cloud](https://pan.baidu.com/s/1Wk2Cqeav_wVxPMPNy-zHZQ?pwd=bcmi) (code:bcmi) or [OneDrive](https://1drv.ms/f/s!Aq2pxrmMfMvRh29sp4zHSlbJRlP7?e=C3aHEp).

-## Results of our method
+## Results on GenImage
-The results of ResNet50 and out SSP method with different training and test subsets.
-In each slot, the left number is the result of ResNet50.
-For each test subset, the bect results are highlighted in boldface.
+The results of ResNet50 baseline and our SSP method with different training and test subsets.
+In each slot, the left number is the result of ResNet50 and the right number is the result of our SSP.
 <div align="center">
   <img src='./figures/results.png' align="center" width=900>
 </div>